Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features

 \section{Related Work}

-\textbf{Post-hoc Approaches.} Modelling the uncertainty of pre-trained DNN networks directly without retraining the network is one popular approach for OOD detection \cite{gomes2022igeood, cook2020outlier, huang2021importance, sastry2020detecting, bendale2016towards, wang2021can, Zisselman_2020_CVPR}.
+\textbf{Post-hoc Approaches.} Modelling the uncertainty of pre-trained DNN directly without retraining the network is one popular approach for OOD detection \cite{gomes2022igeood, cook2020outlier, huang2021importance, sastry2020detecting, bendale2016towards, wang2021can, Zisselman_2020_CVPR, dong2022neural, Liu_2023_CVPR, Yu_2023_CVPR, Olber_2023_CVPR}.
 Hendrycks et al. \cite{hendrycks17baseline} propose the uncertainty of DNNs and establish a baseline for OOD detection by maximum softmax probability (MSP).
 ODIN \cite{liang2018enhancing} introduces input perturbation and temperature scaling to enhance MSP.
 Lee et al. \cite{lee2018simple} propose the deep Mahalanobis distance-based detectors, which compute the distance-based OOD scores from the pre-trained networks' features.
 Liu et al. \cite{liu2020energy} calculate the logsunexp on logit as the energy OOD score.
 ReAct \cite{sun2021react} reduces the DNN's overconfidence in OOD samples by activation clipping, which further enhances the energy scores.
 MaSF \cite{haroush2022a} considers the empirical distribution of each layer and channel in the CNN and returns a p-value as the OOD score.
-Dong et al. \cite{dong2022neural} observe that the model activation averages for OOD and ID inputs are significantly distinct and compute the neural mean from the batch normalized layer for OOD detection.
-Recently, ViM \cite{wang2022vim} attempts to utilize not only primitive semantic features but also their residuals to define more effective logit-based OOD scores.
-This type of approach relies on the semantic features learned by the pre-trained networks, which neglects other relevant features, such as domain features.
+ViM \cite{wang2022vim} attempts to utilize not only primitive semantic features but also their residuals to define more effective logit-based OOD scores.
+Recently, DML \cite{Zhang_2023_CVPR} reformulate the logit into cosine similarity and logit norm and propose to use flexibility balanced MaxCosine and MaxNorm.
+This type of approach relies on the foreground semantic features learned by the pre-trained networks, which neglects other relevant features, such as background features.